 The 2018 Cost versus Value report has some good news for homeowners planning to remodel a bathroom or kitchen this year.

-This annual report is published by Hanley Wood and Remodeling Magazine, and is used as an industry benchmark in estimating project costs and how renovation projects affect home resale values.
-The “CVV” report compares average costs of the most popular remodeling with the value those projects retain at when a home is resold.
+Hanley Wood and Remodeling Magazine publish the annual report.
+The report is an industry benchmark in estimating project costs and how renovation projects affect home resale values.
+The Cost vs Value report compares average costs of popular remodeling with the value those projects retain when a home is resold.

 CliqStudios can be a great partner on these types of renovations.
 We’re confident that our factory-direct prices can help make the most of our your kitchen remodel, without having to sacrifice style, storage , or quality.
-CliqStudios’ vanities will give any bathroom that type of upscale “spa” look and feel that home buyers gravitate toward.
+Moreover, CliqStudios’ vanities will give any bathroom that type of upscale spa look and feel that home buyers gravitate toward.

 It’s important to remember that these numbers are national averages.
 Cost and value may vary widely in your area .
-If a home improvement project is in especially high demand, or areas with a hot real estate market, a project can pay back more than 100% of its cost.
+If a home improvement project is in high demand, or areas with a hot real estate market, it can pay back more than 100% of its cost.
 In other parts of the country, slow home sales may drive down the value of a particular project.